-I am a Guernsey based software consultant with 12 years of experience.
-My wife Joelle and I have an 3 year old son named Théoden (yes, from Lord of the Rings), we call him Teddy for short.
+Hello, I am a Guernsey based software consultant with 15 years of experience.
+My wife Joelle and I have two sons, one named Théoden (yes, from Lord of the Rings; we call him Teddy for short) and Rowan.

 I started programming when I went to University and did a BSc in Computer Games Programming.
 For my final year project I created my own 2D game engine in (C++) which could be accessed by a level editor (C#) to demonstrate rapid tool development.